mauriciolarroque/Bikeshare-Case-Study/README.md

 Thus, Cyclistic's **Chief Marketing Officer** - Lucy Moreno - wants to `convert existing casual users` into annual members, which she believes is much easier than acquiring brand-new users with a big marketing campaign.

-However, the marketing team wants to know more about `how` casual users behave compared to members, which might hold the key to convert them into annual members.
+However, the marketing team wants to know more about `how` casual users behave compared to members, which might hold the key to converting them into annual members.

 <br>